Outcome statement

 The provider implements a workforce strategy to:

-- Identify the skills, qualifications and competencies required for each role
+- identify the skills, qualifications and competencies required for each role

-- Engage suitably qualified and competent workers
+- engage sufficient numbers of suitably qualified and competent aged care workers

 Why is this outcome important?

-Outcome 2.8 explains providers’ obligations to have a workforce* strategy that makes sure there are enough qualified workers with the right skills to deliver quality and safe care and services.
+Outcome 2.8 explains providers’ obligations to have a workforce strategy that makes sure there are enough qualified workers with the right skills to deliver quality and safe aged care services.
 Providers must assess the skills, qualifications and competencies workers need to perform their role and meet older people’s needs.
 You also need to have strategies to be ready for possible workforce shortages, absences or vacancies.
-Your workforce* strategy should include information about your:
+Your workforce strategy should include information about your:

 - workforce